desparvis/loudd_app_v0.2/README.md

 # LOUDD - Your Music Platform

 Welcome to **LOUDD**, a music dashboard app built for fans, artists, and admins.
-Whether you're here to listen, create, or manage, LOUDD’s got you covered with a sleek, dark-themed interface and dope features.
+Whether you're here to listen, create, or manage, LOUDD’s got you covered with a sleek, dark-themed interface and some good features to use.

 ## Features